 Adelaide (Lupita Nyong’o) has not quite gotten over a trauma from her childhood.
 As a child, she found herself stuck inside a carnival’s hall of mirrors.
 The power was out, and no one else was around, or so she thought.
 Faced with many reflections of herself, there was one reflection that did not respond to her movement.
-She soon realized she was not looking at a reflection, but was looking at a copy of herself.
-The copy was wearing almost identical clothes, and was extremely terrifying.
-Adelaide got out of the hall of mirrors as quickly as she could, but it was an experience that will haunt her for the rest of her life.
+She soon realized she was not looking at a reflection, but was instead looking at a copy of herself.
+The copy was wearing almost identical clothes, and she was extremely terrifying.
+Adelaide got out of the hall of mirrors as quickly as she could, but it was an experience that has haunted her for her entire life.

-In present day, Adelaide and her family are going on a summer vacation near the very same beach where Adelaide found herself stuck in the hall of mirrors all of those years ago.
-After her son has a strange experience with a man outside the hall of mirrors, she tells her husband, Gabe (Winston Duke), about the trauma she experienced as a child.
+Adelaide is now an adult and she is taking her family on a summer vacation near the very same beach where Adelaide found herself stuck in the hall of mirrors all those years ago.
+After her son has a strange experience with a man outside the hall of mirrors, she tells her husband Gabe (Winston Duke) about the trauma she experienced as a child.
 Adelaide thinks that her doppelgänger is coming after her, although Gabe is not convinced that what Adelaide saw was real.
-However, that night, four shadowy figures appear at the end of the driveway of the vacation home.
-The figures form a family that looks a lot like theirs and, after creepily standing there for awhile, the shadow family make their move.
+However, that night, four shadowy figures appear at the end of the driveway of their vacation home.
+The figures form a family that looks a lot like theirs, and after creepily standing there for awhile, the shadow family makes their move.
 Before long, Adelaide’s family comes face to face with the mysterious family who looks exactly like them.
 It is unclear what this family of copies wants, but they clearly want to do Adelaide and her family harm.

 The Pros & Cons